 - baking spray

 - 1 colander

 - cooling racks

 - While noodles are boiling, beat eggs in mixing bowl with sugar and cinnamon.
-Add drained noodles and margarine.
+When noodles are al dente, drain them in a colander.
+Add drained noodles and margarine to the egg mixture.
 Stir well.
 Add cottage cheese and sour cream.
 Stir again.
 Taste!
-Add more sugar and/or cinnamon if necessary.
+Add more sugar, salt and cinnamon if necessary.

 - Fill greased muffin tins to the top and sprinkle them with cinnamon.
 Bake 30 minutes or until the tops have slightly crisped and browned.
 Despite having sprayed non stick pans, I run a spatula around the outside of the puddings to assure that they come out easily.
 You can either invert pan and release muffins onto cooling rack or lift them out carefully with spatula.
 I'm happier lifting them out to be sure no noodle is left behind.
 Serve noodle puddings warm with sour cream on the side.

 - To freeze: Cool puddings completely and freeze them in single layers separated by waxed paper and wrapped tightly in foil.
 Defrost completely before reheating in 350° F. oven for about 10-15 minutes.